yakazimir/Code-Datasets/README.md

 is representated.
 If you need more information, please write the email address below.

-The directory pipeline/ includes zipped files used for reproducing previous experiments using the ``Zubr`` toolkit, which you can find out more about here: https://github.com/yakazimir/zubr_public
+The zipped files in the uppder directory (``acl_emnlp.zip``) includes files used for reproducing previous experiments using the ``Zubr`` toolkit.
+Please see the following to learn more: https://github.com/yakazimir/zubr_public

 Code retrieval and Question Answering, Text Generation
 --------------------------